 The interview questions and data analysis method in this study can be described as narrative.
-(Flinkman, Boret, & Salantera, 2013) It is assumed that narrative inquiry is the idea that individuals make sense of their world by telling stories.
-According to (Riesmann, 2008), the happenings reflected in a narrative are selected, organized, connected, and evaluated by the researcher.
+(Flinkman, Boret, & Salantera, 2013).
+It is assumed that narrative inquiry is the idea that individuals make sense of their world by telling stories.
+The happenings reflected in a narrative are selected, organized, connected, and evaluated by the researcher.
 Interpretation is inevitable because stories are representations, and the researcher do not have direct access to another's experiences.